 - JSTOR: How to register & get free access to content

 Should you wish to use the electronic offers of the University (e.g. e-journals, various databases, SPSS) at home, you can connect with Karlshochschule via VPN (Virtual Private Network) and make your PC part of the campus network.

-Get step by step tutorial for setting up the OpenVPN on Windows and Mac Computers via Infopool.
+Get step by step tutorial for setting up the OpenVPN on Windows and Mac Computers via Infopool IT.

 The periodicals in the library are listed in the Union Catalogue of Serials (ZDB).
 You can search through this database when you are looking for a particular serial title and would like to know which library in Germany can provide it.
-The ZDB is the world's largest specialised database for serial titles (journals, annuals, newspapers etc., incl. e-journals).
-The ZDB currently contains more than 1,7 million bibliographic records of serials from the 16th century onwards, from all countries, in all languages, held in 4,400 German and Austrian libraries, with 13,6 million holdings information.
-It does not contain contents, i.e. journal articles.
+The ZDB is one of the world’s largest databases for journals, newspapers, yearbooks, monographic series and other serial publications, everything that was and is being published periodically in printed or electronic form from all countries, in all languages, without time restrictions, in printed, electronic or digitised form.
+Currently more than 4.000 libraries in Germany and Austria catalogue serial titles and local holdings information in the ZDB.
+The ZDB currently contains more than 1,8 million title records, of these are e.g. 61.000 newspapers and 191.000 e-journals.
+It does not contain contents, i.e. journal articles, but only journal titles.

 Furthermore, via the Electronic Journals Library (EZB) you can access the full contents of many scientific periodicals.
 For titles which are not available in the EZB, the ZDB will tell you which library can lend you the print issue.

 Searching for journal articles

 In order to search for articles on a particular topic, you first need to search in databases of articles.
 You can find these via the Database Information System (DBIS).
 Here you can click on the desired subject area and then sort the databases according to their "database type".
 This lists all the article databases for that particular subject area and you can search within them for articles.